Esbern/gis/content/Tool Collections/Transport Network Analysis/OpenTripPlanner.md

 ## Getting data into OTP
 By default, the way OTP works is to have a configuration folder for each instance (spatial area , search defaults etc).
 This folder contains the configuration files stored as [[JSON]]  files as well as the data i.e [[OpenStreetMap]] and timetable data.
 If we first look at getting [[OpenStreetMap]] data into OTP, the data needs to be stored as an "oms.pdf" file.
 These files can, for instance, be downloaded from https://download.geofabrik.de/.
 Here, we, for instance, can download Denmark.
-If we wish to work with a smaller area of the total country,  the "[[OSM.PBF]]" file can be spatially clipped using either a [[Bounding Box]] or a polygon stored in [[GeoJSON]].
+If we wish to work with a smaller area of the total country,  the "[[OSM.PBF]]" file can be spatially clipped using [[OSM.PBF#Tools for Manipulating OSM Files|OSM.PBFTools]] and [[Bounding Box]] or a polygon stored in [[GeoJSON]].

 ## Running OTP as a JAR file
 The default distribution of OTP is as a "shaded" JAR file, i.e. a monolithic JAR file that contains all needed to run the program.
 For most uses, this is the best way of running OTP.
 Ensure there is a Java runtime (JRE) or Java Development Kit (JDK) on the computer, or download  OPT v2.5 using at least Jave 21.
 There is a good simple start tutorial at https://docs.opentripplanner.org/en/latest/Basic-Tutorial/.
 However, note that the memory setting in the tutorial is probably too small for most uses, so increasing `-Xmx2G` to `-Xmx4G` giving the software 4G RAM is probably needed, especialy for larger nares (more complex road network)